Minnesota Criminal Defense Attorneys

 Why Do You Need a Criminal Defense Attorney in Minnesota?

-Minnesota uses a Sentencing Guidelines grid under Minn.
-Stat. § 244.09 — felonies are classified by severity level (1-11) and the defendant’s criminal history score (0-6+).
-The grid produces a presumptive sentence (range or commit/stay).
-Murder First-Degree under Minn.
-Stat. § 609.185 carries mandatory life imprisonment (Minnesota abolished the death penalty in 1911).
-Minnesota has “career offender” enhancement under Minn.
-Stat. § 609.1095 for repeat felons.
-Minnesota legalized recreational cannabis effective August 1, 2023 (HF 100, codified as Minn.
-Stat. § 152.32 et seq.) — adults 21+ can possess up to 2 oz flower in public, 2 lbs at home; medical cannabis legalized in 2014.
-The Cannabis Act includes automatic expungement of many low-level marijuana convictions.
-Minnesota’s expungement statute under Minn.
-Stat. § 609A is one of the broader frameworks — most misdemeanors after 2 years, gross misdemeanors after 4 years, certain felonies after 5 years.
-Stay of Adjudication (Minn.
-Stat. § 152.18 for drug; § 609.095 generally) and Stay of Imposition are uniquely valuable in Minnesota — no conviction is entered or it is later deemed a misdemeanor.
-Minnesota prosecutors plea-bargain extensively.
+Felony sentencing in Minnesota runs through the Sentencing Guidelines grid under Minn.
+Stat. § 244.09: every offense gets a severity level (1-11), every defendant gets a criminal history score (0-6+), and the intersection produces a presumptive sentence — a range, and a presumptive commit or stay.
+Where you land on that grid is negotiable in ways most defendants never realize, which is exactly where skilled counsel earns their fee.
+At the top end, Murder First-Degree under Minn.
+Stat. § 609.185 means mandatory life — though Minnesota abolished the death penalty back in 1911.
+Repeat felons face the "career offender" enhancement under Minn.
+Stat. § 609.1095.
+On the drug side, the landscape shifted dramatically when recreational cannabis became legal on August 1, 2023 (HF 100, codified as Minn.
+Stat. § 152.32 et seq.): adults 21+ may possess up to 2 oz of flower in public and 2 lbs at home, building on medical cannabis legalized in 2014, and the Cannabis Act automatically expunges many low-level marijuana convictions.
+Beyond cannabis, Minn.
+Stat. § 609A is one of the broader expungement frameworks anywhere — most misdemeanors after 2 years, gross misdemeanors after 4 years, certain felonies after 5 years.
+And two tools are uniquely valuable here: a Stay of Adjudication (Minn.
+Stat. § 152.18 for drug cases; § 609.095 generally) means no conviction is ever entered, while a Stay of Imposition means a felony is later deemed a misdemeanor.
+Minnesota prosecutors negotiate extensively — but only a lawyer who knows these levers can pull them.

 When Do You Need a Criminal Defense Attorney in Minnesota?